luna-hq/luna/README.md

 ## Runing on an AWS ASG

-A sample cloud-init [startup script](./startup-aws-asg.sh) is provided for spinning up an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) with the ClockBound daemon already setup and running.
-You need to update the `ExecStart` section first with a working PostgreSQL connection value.
-Note that this is NOT recommended though.
-You should use something like IAM Role + Secrets Manager, for instance.
+A sample cloud-init [startup script](./startup-aws-asg.sh) is provided for spinning up an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) with Luna running as a systemd service.

 ```sh
 # Create a launch template.
 ImageId here is Amazon Linux, default VPC.